AravindBethapudi/Meeting-Minutes-Generator/README.md

 # Meeting Minutes Generator

 **Meeting Minutes Generator** is an AI-powered application that transforms audio recordings of meetings into detailed, structured meeting minutes.
-By leveraging state-of-the-art models such as OpenAI's Whisper for transcription and GPT-4 for natural language processing, this tool efficiently summarizes meetings with actionable insights.
+By leveraging state-of-the-art models—such as OpenAI's Whisper for transcription and GPT-4 for natural language processing—this tool efficiently summarizes meetings with actionable insights.

 ---